nickgravelyn/sdl2-mac-build/README.md

 - [https://www.libsdl.org/projects/SDL_net/](https://www.libsdl.org/projects/SDL_net/)
 - [https://www.libsdl.org/projects/SDL_ttf/](https://www.libsdl.org/projects/SDL_ttf/)

-While the download script will download all of these projects, only the main SDL2 project is required; each of the other libraries are optional and you can skip them if you have no use for them.
+While the download script will download all of these projects, only the main SDL2 project is required; each of the other libraries are optional and you can delete them if you have no use for them.

 The `build` script then unzips the source archives to a temp directory before doing the builds.
-All dylibs are built as universal binaries for OS X 10.7 or higher (`-arch x86_64 -mmacosx-version-min=10.7`) and the script uses `install_name_tool` to fix up all paths so the dylibs are expected to be placed next to the executable in the app bundle.
+All dylibs are built as universal binaries for OS X 10.7 or higher (`-arch x86_64 -mmacosx-version-min=10.7`) and the script uses `install_name_tool` to fix up all paths so the dylibs are expected to be placed in the `Frameworks` directory of an app bundle per the [Anatomy of a macOS Application Bundle](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/BundleTypes/BundleTypes.html#//apple_ref/doc/uid/10000123i-CH101-SW19) documentation and to align with the new code signing systems in macOS.
 The script also generates helpful symlinks without the version in the name, in case you want to use that type of system for linking the libraries.

 ## Caveat